Portfolio submissions deadline: Thursday 30 November 2023, 5pm AEDT.

 We are asking you to show us who you are, and that you want to learn, investigate and develop ideas.

-We encourage you to bring your portfolio to the Portfolio Day, even though you might not have selected or finished all the works.
+We encourage you to bring your portfolio to our Portfolio Evening, even though you might not have selected or finished all the works.

 We will look at your portfolio in progress and make recommendations about what to include and how to present it.